kelscahill/cahillscreative/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 5.4.2.1 - January 3, 2020 =
+* HOTFIX - Fixed issue with non-functioning Shortcode Builder on sites without `tags` or `categories` present.

+= 5.4.2 - January 3, 2020 =
+* NEW - Added new `vars` parameter that allows for passing data into Hooks and Repeater Templates.
+Variables can accessed in Repeater Templates by accessing the `$args` array.
+This will pull in all query and variable parameters into an array.
+`[ajax_load_more vars="var1:The value of var1 value;var2:The value for #2"]`
+`echo $args['alm_vars'];` // Prints an array of key value pairs.
+See docs for more info.
+* UPDATE - Various admin UI/UX updates and layout improvements.
+* FIX - Fixed issue with Single Posts add-on custom query returning all posts if the query was empty.
+* FIX - Fixed issue with height of Ajax Load More when filtering with Masonry and zero results are returned.
+* FIX - Fixed issue in Shortcode builder caused by updated Select2 JS.

+= 5.4.1 - November 25, 2020 =

+** UPGRADE NOTICE for Elementor Add-on Users**
+We have updated the Elementor add-on settings for how Ajax Load More determines the next page of content during infinite scroll.
+Ajax Load More no longer uses the `Numbers` pagination type, please follow the steps below to update your widget after update.

+1. Visit your page in Elementor.
+2. Locate the Posts Widget.
+3. Update the `Pagination` type in the Posts Widget from `Numbers` to `Numbers + Previous/Next` or just `Previous/Next`.
+4. View the [Guide](https://connekthq.com/plugins/ajax-load-more/add-ons/elementor/#configuration) if you require addtional information.

+** OTHER UPDATES **

+-  NEW - Added new `scroll_direction` parameter that allows for horizontal scrolling of Ajax Load More by setting `scroll_direction="horizontal"` in your shortcode or `alm_render` method.
+   -  To horizontal scroll ALM you MUST use a `scroll_container` as seen in the [Scroll Direction example](https://connekthq.com/plugins/ajax-load-more/examples/scroll-direction/).
+   -  Horizontal scroll uses a custom Flexbox layout for aligning items.
+   -  RTL support will be coming soon.
+-  FIX - Fixed issue with Single Posts and the Table of Contents functionality duplicating the first post entry in the list.
+-  FIX - Added fix for Fatal Error that may appear in the Shortcode class on WooCommerce Product Attribute archive pages.

+= 5.4.0 - November 11, 2020 =

+-  NEW - Added required functionality for new [Elementor add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/elementor/).
+-  NEW - Added new `alm_disable_noscript` filter to disable all `<noscript/>` tags generated by ALM. `add_filter( 'alm_disable_noscript', '__return_true' );`
+-  UPDATE - Updated [Pace.js](https://github.com/CodeByZach/pace) library that is used for progress bar functionality.

 = 5.3.8 - September 10, 2020 =

 ** UPGRADE NOTICE **
 ALM users with the WooCommerce add-on activated MUST update the add-on to version `1.0.2` when prompted.

-* NEW - Added [Cache](https://connekthq.com/plugins/ajax-load-more/add-ons/cache/) support for the [Comments Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/comments/)
+-  NEW - Added [Cache](https://connekthq.com/plugins/ajax-load-more/add-ons/cache/) support for the [Comments Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/comments/)
-* NEW - Adding querystring variables to [Single Post add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/single-posts/) URLs that allows users to perform tasks based on these values.
+-  NEW - Adding querystring variables to [Single Post add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/single-posts/) URLs that allows users to perform tasks based on these values.
 Much like you can do with [ALM Variables](https://connekthq.com/plugins/ajax-load-more/docs/variables/). e.g. http://website.com/post-title/?id=469&alm_page=2
-* NEW - Added new `ajaxloadmore.reset` public JavaScript function that will reset Ajax Load More back to it's original state (page 1).
+-  NEW - Added new `ajaxloadmore.reset` public JavaScript function that will reset Ajax Load More back to it's original state (page 1).

 = 5.3.7 - July 31, 2020 =